Occupation of Smyrna: Reactions to the landing

 Turks demonstrate in Istanbul for national unity.

 The landing and reports of the violence had a large impact on many parties.
 The landing helped bring together the various groups of Turkish resistance into an organized movement (further assisted by the landing of Mustafa Kemal in Samsun on 19 May 1919).
 Several demonstrations were held by Turkish people in Constantinople condemning the occupation of Smyrna.
 Between 100,000 and 150,000 people gathered in a meeting at Sultanahmet square organized by the Karakol society and Türk Ocağı.

-In Great Britain and France, the reports of violence increased opposition in the governments to a permanent Greek control over the area.
+Inter-Allied Commission of Inquiry

 As a response to the claims of violence, the French Prime Minister Clemenceau suggested an Interallied Commission of Inquiry to Smyrna: the commission was made up of Admiral Mark Lambert Bristol for the United States, General Bunoust for France, General Hare for England, General Dall'olio for Italy and, as a non-voting observer, Colonel Mazarakis for Greece.
 It began work in August 1919 and interviewed 175 witnesses and visited multiple sites of alleged atrocities.
 The decision reached was that when a Greek witness and Turkish witness disagreed, a European witness would be used to provide the conclusions for the report.
 This system was dismissed by Venizelos because he claimed that the Europeans living in Smyrna benefited from privileges given to them under the Ottoman rule and were thus opposed to Greek rule.
 The report was released to negotiators in October and generally found Greeks responsible for the bloodshed related to the landing and the violence throughout the Smyrna zone after the landing.
 In addition, the conclusions questioned the fundamental justification for the Greek occupation and suggested Greek troops be replaced by an allied force.

+After the report's release, Venizelos accused the Commission of bias and of condemning Greece without giving them an opportunity to defend themselves.
+Nevertheless, Venizelos made sure to punish Greek soldiers who were found guilty of atrocities.
+Court martial on August 15, 1919 led by the Greek High Commissioner for the violence on May 15 and May 16 pronounced 74 convictions (including 48 Greeks, 13 Turks, 12 Armenians and one Jew).
+The Greek observer, Colonel Alexandros Mazarakis-Ainian, later wrote his own separate report on the massacres, including witnesses who were refused a hearing by the Commission.
 Eyre Crowe, a main British diplomat, dismissed the larger conclusion by saying the commission had overstepped its mandate.
-In the negotiations after the report, Clemenceau reminded Venizelos that the occupation of Smyrna was not permanent and merely a political solution.
-Venizelos responded angrily and the negotiators moved on.